mgiugliano/ModellingNeuralSystems/README.md

-#BIOING 15 - Modelling Neural Systems
+#BIOING 15 - Modelling Neural Systems - module COMPUTATIONAL MODELS OF NEURONS AND MICROCIRCUITS

 GitHub Repository for the Course.